-Since a Lachesis implementation uses variable size extents, we also wanted to evaluate the potential overhead of extnum and LBN lookup.
+Since a Lachesis implementation uses variable size extents, we also wanted to evaluate the potential overhead of extrum and LBN lookup.
 Accordingly, we configured our Lachesis-Shore implementation with extents of uniform size of 128 blocks to match the default 8-page extent size in the Basic-Shore implementation and ran the four TPC-H queries.
 In all cases, the difference was less than 1% of the total runtimes.
-Thus, explicit lookup, instead of a simple computation from the page pid in Basic-Shore, does not result in a noticeable slowdown.
+Thus, the added work of doing explicit lookup, rather than a simple computation from the page pid in Basic-Shore, does not result in any observable slowdown.